SSyncropel Docs

 Each should return a JSON {"status": "ok", ...}.

-In a third terminal, alice's host:
+In a third terminal, confirm each instance is reachable:

-3. Pair the daemons
+3. Pair the instances

 Alice initiates the pair: